BHoM/bhom.github.io/README.md

 1. Install a Ruby develoment environment from: https://github.com/oneclick/rubyinstaller2/releases/download/rubyinstaller-2.5.3-1/rubyinstaller-devkit-2.5.3-1-x64.exe

+1. delete the Gemfile.lock file  https://stackoverflow.com/questions/47026174/find-spec-for-exe-cant-find-gem-bundler-0-a-gemgemnotfoundexception

-2. Open a **NEW** cmd to let the updates on the %PATH% variable be effective and run:
+1. Open a **NEW** cmd to let the updates on the %PATH% variable be effective and run:
 	`gem install jekyll bundler`

 This should be enough, but for a detailed guide on how to install Jekyll you can see here: